yiming168/COMP4537Learn/LLMSetup/change_model_macmini.md

 # How to Change the Ollama Model on Mac Mini

-This guide explains how to remove an old Ollama model (e.g., Qwen 7B) and replace it with a new one (e.g., Mistral 7B), while keeping your Flask API and Synology reverse proxy setup working.
+This guide explains how to remove an old Ollama model (e.g., Qwen 7B) and replace it with a new one (e.g., Mistral 7B), while keeping my Flask API and Synology reverse proxy setup working.

 ---

 ## 1. Remove the Old Model
-Open Terminal on your Mac Mini:
+Open Terminal on my Mac Mini:

 ```bash
 ollama list  # see installed models